iwasiu/EmailApp/README.md

-# Simple _Email_App
+# EmailApp
- This is an app that creates account for new lines  by :
+ This app creates an e-mail account for every new person in this form [firstname.lastname@department.company.com]